 Car parking (daily rates): 10 to 20 euros per day depending on location.
 Monthly parking in residential areas: 50 to 150 euros.

 Most expats just use the monthly transit pass.
 Budget 35 euros monthly for that.
 If you occasionally use taxis or scooter shares, add 20 to 50 euros.
+For more details, see our guide on Rome transport guide.

 Utilities and Phone